 Tracks from the children’s album are getting radio airplay and there are constant heartwarming compliments from teachers and parents who have the Waiata Tamariki CD and booklet.
-Jaqi performed live at Urban Flava, a Music For Parks event in South Auckland just before the first lockdown in 2020, then at the Hamilton Garden Arts Festival and the Tūrangawaewae Waka Ama regatta in 2021.
+Jaqi has performed live at Urban Flava, a Music For Parks event in South Auckland just before the first lockdown in 2020, then at the Hamilton Garden Arts Festival and the Tūrangawaewae Waka Ama regatta in 2021.

 “I do this as a language learner as much as a teacher.
 I was not brought up in a Māori-speaking home and I’m far from a te reo expert.
-What I am is a good learner of language.
 I create these songs to help myself and others learn te reo.
 With short, repeated simple phrases and words and the English translation already within the song, I can help listeners (children, teachers, parents) to say/sing and understand the Māori words.
 Research shows that using the medium of song to help people learn te reo actually works.”

-Even though she wrote her first “real” song at age 7, and singing it to the class at school – Jaqi’s professional music career began at age 18 at the Arts Centre in Christchurch fronting a covers band formed by University students.
+Even though she recalls writing her first song at age 7, and singing it to the class at school – Jaqi’s professional music career began at age 18 at the Arts Centre in Christchurch fronting a covers band formed by University students.
 She ended up playing keyboard, vocals and guitar professionally in Christchurch’s top hotel bands and duos.
-Over the years Jaqi gradually stockpiled an extensive range of catchy and punchy original songs, comedy songs, songs written in te reo Māori and bilingual songs for children.
+Over the years Jaqi gradually stockpiled an extensive range of catchy and punchy original songs, comedy songs, songs written in te reo Māori and eventually bilingual songs for children.

-As a student of performing arts at Hagley Theatre Co in 1995, Jaqi began to be hired as a singing jester on bus trips.
-This led on to the development of stand-up comedy routines and a context to perform comedy songs.
-She has performed at iconic historical bars Kitty O’Brien’s and The Temple in Auckland, Bath St Bar in Dunedin and the Wunderbar and Dux Lux in Christchurch.
+As a student of performing arts at Hagley Theatre Co in 1995, Jaqi was once hired as a singing jester on a party bus.
+This led to the development of stand-up comedy routines and forming a comedian’s collective (which included Rhys Darby).
+She performed at such iconic historical bars as Kitty O’Brien’s and The Temple in Auckland, Bath St Bar in Dunedin and the Wunderbar and Dux Lux in Christchurch.

 Jaqi toured Germany in 1998 with a collection of original folk/country/rock recordings in a female acoustic duo The Mona Lisas.
 Her grungy rock band Mothership was played regularly on Cry music TV, and later her multi-cultural line-up Manu Taniwha was aired on TV2’s Ground Zero music show in 1999.

 In 2005 Jaqi’s electronica/country song Buying Heaven was included on an NZ Music Month CD sent out free with The Christchurch Press.
 Five years later, Jaqi celebrated the production of a homemade compilation of her recordings over two decades, Crowning Jewels with a live show at Fat Eddie’s.
-Her final performance as a Christchurch resident was Lunchtime in The Square, Christchurch 2011.
+Her final performance as a Christchurch resident was the City Council run Lunchtime in The Square, Christchurch 2011.

 Feedback from live shows: